The Paris Review Daily

 10:00 A.M.
 Fergie is going to be on Oprah tomorrow night.
 Poor Fergie.
 Shouldn’t she have smelt a rat?

 11:00 A.M.
-Go down to end of garden to lie in hammock with The Far Cry5, by Emma Smith.
+Go down to end of garden to lie in hammock with The Far Cry, by Emma Smith.
 It’s heaven lying here, over long grasses, large cushion behind my head, blue sky above through the trees.

 Roscoe, Scarlett and Lucas.

 6:00 P.M.
 Make tea but really only want cake.
-Read more of Emma Smith in large sofa6.
+Read more of Emma Smith in large sofa.
 It used to be in Honor’s house in Scotland and as girls we virtually lived in it.
 After dances (we were really uncool: these were reeling parties, no nightclubs for us) we all used to curl up until the morning in our long dresses chatting and drinking sloe gin and lemonade.
 This sofa is strangely sentimental to both of us, and SO comfortable.
 It is funny to see Roscoe lying on it in Ojai watching Fantastic Mr. Fox oblivious to its history.

 8:00 P.M.
 Am bored by “Little Red Riding Hood” and I don’t like the illustrations.
 Then I find The Wind in the Willows.
 A score!
 It is long enough that we don’t have to repeat it, and such a charming story.
 So win, win.